 Bet On Kentucky Derby – Step By Step Guide

-- Sign Up at an Online Racebook – We have recommended 3 top online racebooks, each of which are are trustworthy and have a great reputation within the industry.
+- Sign Up at an Online Racebook – We have recommended 3 top online racebooks above, each of which are trustworthy and have a great reputation within the industry.
 Visit any of these racebooks by clicking on their link above and signing up an account.
 I suggest checking their Kentucky Derby promotions to see where the best value is.

 - Make a Deposit – Once you’re signed up you need some funds in order to bet on the Kentucky Derby.
 Credit card deposits are generally the easiest, but each of the racebooks listed above offers a wide variety of methods to get funds online.
 If you have any trouble just contact support and they will help you out.